Which political party am I voting for?

 My Libertarian views

-- Anti-Imperialist – The Bush wars were for the extension of the US sphere of influence, and to secure the free flow of oil (Kuwait, Iraq and Afghanistan) to protect our American way of life.
+- Anti-Imperialist – The Bush wars were for the extension of the US sphere of influence, and to secure the free flow of oil (Kuwait, Iraq, and Afghanistan) to protect our American way of life.
 There are many other more oppressed people we could have liberated and we do nothing about in the world.
 There are terrorist camps in many countries, like Syria for example, but we picked Kuwait and Iraq for the oil and Afghanistan for the oil pipeline.
-Kazakhstan and Uzbekistan are oil rich and by coincidence sit on top of Afghanistan who we invaded and Pakistan who we pay.
-The money could have been better spend on fighting terrorist with improved technology and detection, rather than the WWII style of building tanks and submarines.
-My father worked in the jet aircraft industry and military is the largest special interest there is in Washington.
+Kazakhstan and Uzbekistan are oil-rich and by coincidence sit on top of Afghanistan who we invaded and Pakistan who we pay.
+The money could have been better spending on fighting terrorist with improved technology and detection, rather than the WWII style of building tanks and submarines.
+My father worked in the jet aircraft industry and the military is the largest special interest there is in Washington.
 Wars are won with technology not listening to the generals who are thinking in conventional terms based on things they learned in past wars.
 If we could ask the generals of WWI in 1939 what went wrong, I think they would say, they were thinking in outdated ways and did not even know it.
-Focus on the defense of America, rather than imperialism, and we will have less enemies and people to fight and we the surge in innovation coming from the reduction in the crowding out effect will give the USA a real advantage.
-Firing million dollar missiles in no man’s land on the opposite side of the globe is not as effective as implementing the best facial recognition, lie detection technology in every port of entry to the USA, or much deeper cloud profiling like search engines do etc. Think of why the Soviet Union fell apart, massive investment in conventional arms build up while it was outclassed my US technology.
+Focus on the defense of America, rather than imperialism, and we will have fewer enemies and people to fight and we the surge in innovation coming from the reduction in the crowding-out effect will give the USA a real advantage.
+Firing million-dollar missiles in no man’s land on the opposite side of the globe is not as effective as implementing the best facial recognition, lie detection technology in every port of entry to the USA, or much deeper cloud profiling like search engines do, etc. Think of why the Soviet Union fell apart, massive investment in conventional arms build-up while it was outclassed by US technology.
 I spend many years studying military history and to defend a country from foreign threats you do not need a bloated military.
 All the money we spend on this could have been channeled for better use.
 Ten years of war and it ruined our reputation, lost lives and drove us in debt.
-We need to be one step ahead of terrorist with high technology or we will have a nuke in one of our cities, not spending our resources occupying some piece of desert on the other side of the globe.
+We need to be one step ahead of a terrorist with high technology or we will have a nuke in one of our cities, not spending our resources occupying some piece of desert on the other side of the globe.
 And no we can not do both.
 We have chosen the latter.
 If we had chosen the former we would be technologically in the future ten years.
-The Bush wars in the long run cost the USA national security and I feel a little bit safer in Europe than in a US city.
+The Bush wars, in the long run, cost the USA national security and I feel a little bit safer in Europe than in a US city.

 - Keep the Internet free – If the government could it would get its meat hooks into the web.